Dignity-Dev/Dignity-Dev/README.md

 ### Hi there 👋

-# Hi, I'm Basheer Haadi!👋
+# Hi, I'm Haadi Basheer!👋

 ## 🚀 About Me
 Highly skilled and experienced Backend Engineer with 6+ years of expertise in developing scalable and efficient backend systems.
 Proficient in designing and implementing complex architectures, optimizing performance, and ensuring robustness and security.
 Adept at collaborating with cross-functional teams and delivering innovative solutions to drive business growth.
 Excellent problem-solving skills and a passion for staying updated with emerging technologies and industry trends